Accounting Bachelor of Science Degree

 RIT’s Combined Accelerated Bachelor’s/Master’s Degrees enable you to earn both a bachelor’s and a master’s degree in as little as five years, giving you a competitive advantage.

-- The Accounting BS/Accounting and Analytics MS: Gain a solid accounting background and enhance your knowledge of the accounting technologies that will help you analyze an organization's data so you can gain significant insights, predict future outcomes, and ascertain risk.
+- The Accounting BS/Accounting and Analytics MS: In this accelerated dual degree, you'll combine a BS degree in accounting with an MS degree in accounting and analytics to gain a solid accounting background while enhancing your knowledge of the accounting technologies that will help you analyze an organization's data so you can gain significant insights, predict future outcomes, and ascertain risk.

 - +1 MBA Early Acceptance Pathway: Successful RIT applicants who are offered admission into the accounting bachelor’s degree as an incoming first-year student may also be offered conditional early acceptance into the +1 MBA Early Acceptance Pathway.
 This option enables you to earn both your BS degree and an MBA in as little as five years of study.
 Learn how the +1 MBA Early Acceptance Pathway adds a competitive advantage to your studies.